tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-18-vertica-tip-using-vsql.markdown

 ### Using vsql

 You can connect to Vertica database with username and password.
-Note that the password might be seen in the command history.
+When doing this, note that the password might be seen in the command history.

 ```
 vsql -h internal.vertica.net -p 5433 -d VMart -U vertica_user -w password